Deuteronomy 6–8; 15; 18; 29–30; 34

 Deuteronomy 18:15–18

-• Help one of the children read Deuteronomy 18:18, and tell the children that the Prophet like Moses that God would raise up is Jesus Christ.
+• As you read Deuteronomy 18:18 together, help your children understand that the Prophet like Moses in this verse is Jesus Christ.

 Institute Old Testament Student Manual Genesis-2 Samuel “Deuteronomy 17–33”